akalend/hhvm-amqp/README.md

 # HHVM AMQP bindings
 ### Build Status: in the devepolment
+This developer branch.
+Use for work the stable branch.

 Object-oriented PHP bindings for the AMQP C library (https://github.com/alanxz/rabbitmq-c)

 # Requirements: